radagasus/alephium_telegram_bot/README.md

-# alephium_telegram_bot
 Telegram bot for tracking prices of and on alephium.
+Inspired by [crypto-price-telegram-bot](https://github.com/lowzyyy/crypto-price-telegram-bot).